uwla/vue-form-builder/README.md

                 'name:username|label:Your username please|text',
                 'name:password|label:Your password please|password',
             ],
-            form: form,
+            model: {
+                username: "",
+                password: "",
+            },
         }
     },
     methods: {
         attemptLogin() {
-            form.post('/api/login').then(response => {
+            axios.post('/api/login', this.model).then(response => {
                 /* log the user in */
             }).catch(e => {
                 /*
-                There is no need to catch errors because the Form will automatically do it for us.
-                So we don't need to write anything here.
+                If model is an instance that matches the API of Model, then the errors will be displayed automatically.
+                Otherwise, you will need to manually handle them.
                 */
             })
         }